Close Menu

 • Discover all SaaS applications at your organization: This includes everything from enterprise software acquired by your procurement team to rogue applications obtained via free trial, with a credit card charged when the trial is up.

-• Understand utilization of key applications: This is important, 40% of SaaS applications go unused in a given 30-day period.
+• Understand utilization of key applications: This is important, 51% of SaaS applications go unused in a given 30-day period, equating to $18M in wast annually.
 That’s a lot of money down the drain!

 • Get recommendations on areas of overlapping functionality: You likely have multiple applications with largely identical functionality.
 Here’s a snapshot of some of the most redundant SaaS applications.